Anzia Yezierska: Writing career

-Yezierska wrote about the struggles of Jewish and later Puerto Rican immigrants in New York City's ghettos.
+Yezierska wrote about the struggles of Jewish and later Puerto Rican immigrants in New York City's ghettos particularly from the female perspective.
+She highlights the struggles against patriarchy, poverty, "old world" practices, Antisemitism, and especially the hardships endured by women coping with childcare and crowded conditions, while being financially dependent.

 In her fifty-year writing career, she explored the cost of acculturation and assimilation among immigrants.
 Her stories provide insight into the meaning of liberation for immigrants—particularly Jewish immigrant women.
 Many of her works of fiction can be labeled semi-autobiographical, as she drew from her life growing up on the Lower East Side.
 Her works feature elements of realism with sharp attention to detail; she often has characters express themselves in Yiddish-English dialect.
 Her highly idealized characters, along with occasional passages of sentimentalism, have prompted some critics to classify her works as romantic.